CPHS/OPHS Glossary of Terms

 From the perspective of a UCB Investigator engaged in a multi-center

-events experienced by subjects enrolled by the UCB Investigator(s)
+experienced by subjects enrolled by the UCB Investigator(s) (under UCB

-(under UCB IRB authority).
-In the context of a single-site study,
+IRB authority).
+In the context of a single-site study, all adverse events

 Intervention:

-of the individual or the individual’s environment that are
+individual or the individual’s environment that are performed for

-performed for research purposes, including using individuals to evaluate
+research purposes, including using individuals to evaluate or test devised

 Investigator:

-conduct, and/or analysis of the data of a study at or on behalf of
+and/or analysis of the data of a study at or on behalf of UC Berkeley.

 IO: